-- Project name - Project address - Entrant's company name - Developer's Company name (if a joint venture please include both names) - Full contact details including contact name, email, office phone and mobile phone - Date the development reached practical completion - Name and contact number/email for the Chair of the COO as well as the Strata Management company, who are responsible for the project post practical completion - Detail all company members of the project team including Architect, Engineers etc - A one-page (max) Project Summary.
-This will be used as part of the awards program and feature promotions - Site plan & floor-plate plans - is the lesser - All written text needs to be a minimum of size 11 font - provided as high-res jpg format, for use in ongoing promotions.
+- Project name - Project address - Entrant's company name - Developer's Company name (if a joint venture please include both names) - Full contact details including contact name, email, office phone and mobile phone - Date the development reached practical completion - Name and contact number/email for the Chair of the COO as well as the Strata Management company, who are responsible for the project post practical completion - Detail all company members of the project team including Architect, Engineers etc - · A one-page (max) Project Summary.
+This will be used as part of the awards program and feature promotions - Site plan & floor-plate plans - Your response to the assessment criteria shall be no more than 10 A4 pages or 5000 words, whichever is the lesser - All written text needs to be a minimum of size 11 font - Maximum of 10 Photographs and diagrams relevant to the written submission.
+Please ensure these are provided as high-res jpg format, for use in ongoing promotions.

-Entries close 5pm 31 March.
+Entries close 5pm 24 February.